Boeing P-8 Poseidon: United States

 A second squadron, VP-5, completed its transition to the P-8 in August 2013.
 During mid-2014, a pair of P-8s were dispatched to Perth, Australia for two months for an international search for the missing Malaysia Airlines Flight 370.
 On 2 October 2015, USN P-8s stationed at Naval Air Station Jacksonville, Florida, alongside U.S. Coast Guard HC-144A Ocean Sentry, HC-130H and USAF Reserve HC-130P Combat Shadow aircraft, searched the Eastern Caribbean Sea for the missing SS El Faro cargo ship that sank on 1 October in the Category 3 Hurricane Joaquin near Crooked Island in the Bahamas.
 On 20 February 2018, a P-8 of Patrol Squadron Eight (VP-8) rescued three fishermen whose vessel had been adrift in the South Pacific Ocean for eight days, deploying a search and rescue (SAR) kit containing supplies and communications equipment, the first time that a P-8 deployed a SAR kit in a real operation.

 On 19 August 2014, a Chinese Shenyang J-11 fighter came within 30 ft of a USN P-8A of VP-5 about 135 mi east of Hainan Island while patrolling the South China Sea.
 The J-11 flew past the P-8's nose and performed a barrel roll at close proximity.
 A Pentagon spokesperson said the J-11's unit had made close intercepts earlier that year.
-The U.S. sent a diplomatic note to China about the behavior of the Chinese fighter group's commander.
+The U.S. sent a diplomatic note to China about the behavior of the Chinese fighter groups' commander.
 China stated that the claims were "totally groundless", and that the root cause was U.S. surveillance of China.
 In November 2016, a Russian Su-30 fighter intercepted a P-8 over the Black Sea, coming within 5 ft of it, forcing the P-8 through its jet wash, causing "a 15-degree roll and violent turbulence".